Soil Experiment

 We are going to start an experiment to figure out what type of soil these bean seeds prefer.
 Remember: a seed will sprout in many different conditions.
 It is important to follow this experiment for several weeks to see how the plant grows after emerging.

-Ask students to verbally compare the four soil samples and discuss their merits based on what they have learned during their study.
+Ask students to verbally compare the four soil samples and discuss their differing appearances.

 Which one would be best to grow a plant?
 Why?
 How could we test this?
 How can we be sure it is a fair test?